Myths, monsters, and mountains: this tour is the best way to see ‘Scotland in a day’.

 Fort Augustus boasts the Caledonian Canal, which is a great spot to relax and watch the boats sail by.
 You stop here for one hour to give you time for lunch.

-After this, you travel the full length of the loch and get the opportunity to take a five star Jacobite boat cruise.
-Taking to the waters is the best chance you'll get to spot the monster and take in the views of Urquhart Castle.
+After your lunch, you get the opportunity to take a five-star Cruise Loch Ness boat cruise from Fort Augustus*.
+Taking to the waters is the best chance you'll get to spot the monster and admire the beauty of this mysterious loch.

 The UK and Ireland's historic city centres are full of narrow streets and winding roads.
 So, to speed up your departure, we only pick up from our central meeting points.
 What's more is leaving the city using the most direct route also reduces the carbon footprint of our tours.